 About the Jasper Dark Sky Photography Workshop

-Jasper is the world’s second largest Dark Sky Preserve and home to some of the best stargazing you will ever encounter.
-The stunning scenery and easy-to-access locations make it the ideal location to hone your skills – whether you’re just starting out or if you’re a seasoned night-sky photographer.
+Jasper is the world’s second-largest Dark Sky Preserve and home to some of the best stargazing you will ever encounter.
+The stunning scenery and easy-to-access locations make it the ideal place to hone your skills – whether you’re just starting or a seasoned night-sky photographer.

 What to Expect

-Typically, we say our workshops are for everyone; however, this workshop has a few exceptions because we’re focusing strictly on the dark sky.
-Participants need to come prepared with requisite equipment.
-We hope everyone will come prepared to capture the night sky, meaning they’ll have at least one fast aperture lens, a sturdy tripod, a cable release, and be ready to stay out late!
+Typically, we say our workshops are for everyone; however, this workshop is an exception because we focus strictly on the dark sky.
+Participants must come prepared with the requisite equipment to capture the night sky.
+Each participant should have at least a camera with one fast aperture lens and a sturdy tripod.

-If you’re unsure of your gear or need advice on what bring/rent, please feel free to reach out!
-I’m more than happy to help you select what you will need.
+If you’re unsure of your gear or need advice on what to bring/rent, please feel free to reach out!
+We are more than happy to help you select what you will need.

-- 4 nights shooting throughout Jasper National Park in a small group.
+- Night Sky Photography throughout Jasper National Park in a small group

 What’s Not Included